Skip to Content

 If you’ve read any of my other travel guides to Hawaii, you know I always encourage families to hire a professional photographer to capture family photos during their vacation.

-Last time we were on Maui, we used Flytographer and we loved it!
+The last time we were in Maui, we used Flytographer, and we loved it!
 They work with several Maui photographers and you can find one that fits your style.

 Marie was our photographer at Kapalua Bay.
 She was bubbly and put our whole extended family at ease for some memorable shots!